berndverst/android-ssdp/README.md

 SSDP is used as the discovery protocol for Universal Plug and Play (UPnP).

 ### Use Case:
-* Discover all Sonos (UPnP) speakers on the network
+* Discover all Sonos (UPnP) speakers on the current WiFi network

 ### How:
 * Send M-SEARCH request via Multicast UDP